-My Name is Beth Martin and I Design Cool Stuff
+My Name is Beth, and I Design Cool Stuff

 I specialize in outlandish ideas and figuring out how to make them into reality.
-As the world is going more and more digital, I have instead focused on tangible projects that you experience in person.
+As the world is becoming increasingly digital, I have instead focused on tangible projects you experience in person.

 My focus was always on the dress design, and I skimped on the detail of the actual person.
 Noses were always skipped, and hands were hard, so they were often behind the subject’s back or holding a bouquet of flowers.

 My First Step